elasticinbox/api/content/v2/label.md

 # Label

 ElasticInbox uses labels as a replacement for the classic mailbox folders.
-Each label has ID and name.
+Each label has ID, name and custom attributes.
 Nested labels (like subfolders) are also supported.

+Each label can have a set of custom attributes such as _color_, _order_, _icon_, etc.

 Each account has a set of reserved labels which are created automatically when account initiated.